jamesHasura/hasura-secrets-manager/README.md

 ### Description

-This project creates a hasura zero downtime deployment for scenarios when there are rotating AWS Secrets Manager credential(s) that expire after a certain duration and need to be reloaded injected into HGE.
+This project creates a hasura zero downtime deployment for scenarios when there are rotating AWS Secrets Manager credential(s) that expire after a certain duration and then must be refreshed/injected into HGE.

 ### Requirements